 Yeah, it will, but I’m getting to say that Brazilian Jiu Jitsu (BJJ) does this best way, and do you wondering why!

-BJJ is extremely different than traditional martial arts because you employ what you learn a day at 100% together with your training partners.
+BJJ is significantly different than traditional martial arts because you employ what you learn a day at 100% together with your training partners.

-Otherwise, the jiu-jitsu training process requires that you find out how a technique works and find out the way to execute it against a clever opponent.
+Otherwise, the jiu-jitsu training process requires that you find out how a technique works and how to execute it against a clever opponent.

-Toddler jiu-jitsu classes engage the kids to do live rolling during a safe environment at the top of each class.
+Toddler jiu-jitsu classes engage the kids to do live rolling during a safe environment at the top of each type.